github/codeql/ql/docs/learn-ql/introduce-libraries.rst

 In the AST, this is represented as an ``IfStmt`` and a ``ReturnStmt``, with the former having an ``NeqExpr`` and a ``BlockStmt`` as its children, and so on.
-This provides a very detailed picture of the syntactic structure of the code, but it does not immediately help us reasoning about the order in which the various operations such as the comparison and the assignment are performed.
+This provides a very detailed picture of the syntactic structure of the code, but it does not immediately help us reason about the order in which the various operations such as the comparison and the assignment are performed.

 In the CFG, there are nodes corresponding to ``x := 0``, ``p != nil``, ``x = p.f``, and ``return